-B.10.
+B.11.
 Internal Audit function

-B.10.1.
+B.11.1.
 Process

-The head of Internal Audit reports directly to the Chief Executive Officer, to whom they report on all of their work.
+The head of Internal Audit reports to the Chief Executive Officer on all his work.
 Internal Audit being a key function, they present policy and the function's activity report to the Board of Directors.